getcoding-ca/handbook/docs/Modules/4-backend.md

 # 4. Back-end & Database

 Recommended Stack:

+- NL
   - Express (deployed to Elastic Beanstalk)
   - MySQL (deployed to Amazon RDS)
+- NB/NS/PEI
+  - Python (Framework - being discussed)
+  - MySQL (deployed to Amazon RDS)

+## Duration

+- Average for past successful students: 18 sessions
+- 90th percentile: 24

 ## Expected Outcomes:

 At the end of the module, the student:

 ✅ Is considered hireable as a junior back-end developer